edgi-govdata-archiving/overview/protocol/standups.md

 Conversations should stay relatively focused, with longer conversations moving off-stream.

-Meetings are held over Google Hangouts, streamed to our [Youtube Channel](https://www.youtube.com/channel/UCSfzkT_Zp5N8C_QmE7CNGig), and made available as a recording after the fact for those who could not attend.
+Meetings scheduled in advance by @mattprice or @dcwalk and a [zoom.us](https://zoom.us/) call link is posted in our chat.
+The standup is recorded and posted to our [Youtube Channel](https://www.youtube.com/channel/UCSfzkT_Zp5N8C_QmE7CNGig), and notes taken and made available in our chat for those who could not attend.

 ## Additional resources